mobfox/MobFox-iOS-SDK/README.md

 The SDK will query the current location and set the ```longitude``` and ```latitude``` ad request parameters, as long as it permitted by the user (in Privacy, Location Services).

-## Bitcode Enabled

-Including bitcode will allow Apple to re-optimize your app binary without the need to submit a new version of your app to the store.
-For using Bitcode declare the parameter ```Enable Bitcode``` to ```YES``` in project settings.